jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

   (c) A social worker:
   (d) A medical practitioner:
   (e) A representative of any group that is engaged, otherwise than for commercial gain, in the provision of services and facilities for the welfare of persons in relation to whom the Court has jurisdiction in accordance with section 6 of this Act:
-  (f) Where the exercise of the Court's jurisdiction is sought in respect of any person who is a patient or a resident in any hospital, home, or other institution, the superintendent, licensee, supervisor, or other person in charge of the hospital, home, or other institution:
+  (f) where the exercise of the Court's jurisdiction is sought in respect of any person who is a patient or a resident in any place that provides hospital care, rest home care, or residential disability care within the meaning of the Health and Disability Services (Safety) Act 2001, the principal manager of that place:
   (g) Where the exercise of the Court's jurisdiction is sought in respect of any person subject to a property order, the manager of that person's property:
   (h) Any other person, with leave of the Court.